Social media marketing can easily take up your entire day if you let it.

 On top of batching, I reschedule content.

-There are over 5,000 Tweets every second.
+There are about 6,000 tweets every second.

-Most people are going to miss your first Tweet.
+Most people will miss that first tweet.

 There’s simply too much stuff happening.
-The Tweets fly by too quickly.
+The tweets fly by too quickly.

-Here’s a good outline that I follow when it comes to sharing content to maximize my posting amount in as little time as possible:
+Here’s a good outline I follow when it comes to sharing content to maximize my posting amount in as little time as possible:

 Batching and rescheduling will help you produce all your posts in the same timeframe and let you use the older stuff again to reduce the amount of new content you need.

-5. Schedule everything with Buffer
+5. Schedule Everything with Buffer

 Posting at the right times is critical for engagement.